 54. What is the need for group functions in SQL?

-In database management, group functions, also known as an aggregate function, is a function where the values of multiple rows are grouped together as input on certain criteria to form a single value of more significant meaning.
+In database management, group functions, also known as aggregate functions, is a function where the values of multiple rows are grouped together as input on certain criteria to form a single value of more significant meaning.

 Various Group Functions

-For more details please read Aggregate functions in SQL article.
+For more details please read the Aggregate functions in the SQL article.

 55. What is the need for a MERGE statement?

 The MERGE command in SQL is actually a combination of three SQL statements: INSERT, UPDATE, and DELETE.
 In simple words, the MERGE statement in SQL provides a convenient way to perform all these three operations together which can be very helpful when it comes to handling large running databases.
 But unlike INSERT, UPDATE, and DELETE statements MERGE statement requires a source table to perform these operations on the required table which is called a target table.
 For more details please read the SQL | MERGE Statement article.

 56. How can you fetch common records from two tables?